Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Eli Waxman for insightful discussions.
+We are grateful to Eli Waxman for insightful discussions and to the anonymous referee for constructive feedback.
 This project has received funding from the Villum Foundation (Project No.~37358), the Carlsberg Foundation (CF18-0183), and the Deutsche Forschungsgemeinschaft through Sonderforschungsbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
 IT also thanks the Institute for Nuclear Theory at the University of Washington for its hospitality and the Department of Energy for partial support during the final stages of this work.
 OG is supported by Flatiron Research and CIERA Fellowships.
-OG also acknowledges support by Fermi Cycle 14 Guest Investigator program 80NSSC22K0031.
+OG also acknowledges support by Fermi Cycle 14 Guest Investigator program 80NSSC22K0031, and NSF grant AST-2107839.
+An award of computer time was provided by the ASCR Leadership Computing Challenge (ALCC), Innovative and Novel Computational Impact on Theory and Experiment (INCITE), and OLCF Director's Discretionary Allocation programs under award PHY129.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award ALCC-ERCAP0022634.

 In this Appendix, we provide additional details on the jet characteristic properties as well as on the numerical implementation of the radiative processes and the related evolution of the particle distributions.